In two weeks, Muslims in Malaysia will celebrate Hari Raya Puasa.

 After the rub down with towels, the cat was set free.
 It sauntered through the gate while flinging its paws to rid the excess water.
 It stopped momentarily on the road to lick itself and paws.

+It then sat on the clean cement kerb and continued licking under the scorching midday sun.
 When the heated cement kerb became too hot for its behind, the cat moved to the cooler grass while licking itself constantly.
+It then stopped momentarily, turned its head to look at EJ and mewed softly to say 'thank you'.

 The Chair and friends – Cinders, Tommy, Tanya, Tortie, Pebble, Winnie, Kenggy and Captain Jack Sparrow HAWK – wish all Muslims 'Selamat Hari Raya' and others 'Happy Holiday'; and would also like to remind those with pets not to leave your pets home alone.
 Do make arrangements for friends or relatives to look after them, or board them.